Dick Wagner (activist): Books

-In 2019, Wagner authored We've Been Here All Along, which discussed Wisconsin's LGBT history from the media's reporting of the trials of Oscar Wilde to the Stonewall Riots.
-Wagner drew on archival material to uncover previously untold stories of LGBT Wisconsinites and the development of their communities, identities, and support networks.
-The book tells of the ways they managed to thrive despite hostility from the government and the general public such as the Lavender Scare of the 1950s.
-Wagner's next book, Coming Out, Moving Forward: Wisconsin's Recent Gay History, discusses the challenges that the LGBT community in Wisconsin faced after the events in Stonewall—between 1969 and 2000.
-In 2023, those two books were turned into a two-part series, "Wisconsin Pride".
+In 2019 Wagner published We've Been Here All Along, which recounted Wisconsin's LGBT history from the 1895 newspaper reports on Oscar Wilde's trials to the Stonewall riots of 1969.
+He drew on archival material to recover heretofore untold stories of LGBT Wisconsinites and the development of their communities, identities, and support networks.
+The book recounts how they managed to survive and at times thrive despite hostility from the government and the general public, including the Lavender Scare of the 1950s.
+In a second book, Coming Out, Moving Forward: Wisconsin's Recent Gay History (2020), Wagner surveyed the challenges faced by Wisconsin's LGBT community in the years following Stonewall, from 1969 to 2000.
+Together, these two volumes formed the basis of a two-part television documentary, "Wisconsin Pride" (2023).